Overview of Certificate of Need (CON)

 Application Review – The Agency has from 90 to 150 days to review a CON application.
 Each application is reviewed against the review criteria in the CON Law and any applicable rules adopted by the Agency.
 All written comments and comments made at the public hearing are also taken into consideration by the Agency as part of the review.
 In order to be approved, an application must be conforming or conditionally conforming with all applicable review criteria and rules.

-Competitive Reviews – Applications are competitive if they, in whole or in part, are for the same or similar services and the agency determines that the approval of one or more of the applications may result in the denial of another application reviewed in the same review period.
 If two or more applications are determined to be part of a competitive review, the Agency reviews each application independently against the review criteria in the CON Law and any applicable rules adopted by the Agency.
 The Agency then conducts a comparative analysis of the applications to determine which application to approve.
 The need determination in the SMFP is a determinative limit on the number of beds, services or equipment that the Agency can approve.

 Appeals of Decision – Within 30 days after the date of a decision, any affected person may file a petition for a contested case hearing with the Office of Administrative Hearings.
 The administrative law judge (ALJ) must make his final decision within 270 days after the petition is filed.
 The ALJ’s decision may be appealed to the N.C.
 Court of Appeals.